openzipkin/brave/brave/RATIONALE.md

 us to have no dependencies also, as we don't inherit tug-of-war between modular frameworks who each have a different "right" answer for even annotations!

+Incidentally, IntelliJ can be configured to use `brave.internal.Nullable`, now.
+Search for `Nullable` under inspections to configure this.

 ### Why `new NullPointerException("xxx == null")`
 For public entry points, we eagerly check null and throw `NullPointerException` with a message like "xxx == null".
 This is not a normal pre-condition, such as